linkerd/website/linkerd.io/content/blog/serverless-service-mesh-with-knative.md

 `linkerd tap deploy --namespace default`

-And if you want to get more granular, you can use specific pod names to see traffic between two pods:
+And if you want to get more granular output, you can use specific pod names to see traffic between two pods:

 `linkerd tap po/<pod-name-1> --namespace default --to po/<pod-name-2>`